Rep. Joe Kennedy formally announces US Senate campaign

 Markey, who joined thousands of young climate change activists who rallied in Boston on Friday as part of a global, youth-led day of environmental action, has the backing of many environmental activists.

-One Friday one of those groups — Environment Massachusetts — has vowed to raise $5 million to help Markey win re-election.
+One of those groups — Environment Massachusetts — has vowed to raise $5 million to help Markey win re-election.

 “We are lucky to have one of the nation’s strongest climate champions, Ed Markey, representing Massachusetts in the U.S. Senate,” Ben Hellerstein, state director for Environment Massachusetts, said in a prepared statement, explaining that voters need to understand Markey’s record on renewable energy, clean water, clean air and the protection of public lands.

-Note: This story has been corrected to say that U.S. Rep. Joe Kennedy III is the first member of his family’s political dynasty since 1962 to run for the U.S. Senate specifically from Massachusetts, not from any state.